 My patients do not need to stay overnight in the hospital in the vast majority of cases (except occasionally after circumferential “belt” abdominoplasties as I stated earlier).
 I prefer my patients stay at a nearby hotel located one mile from my office.
-One of my surgical nurses who is intimately familiar with your surgical procedure will take you from my office surgical facility to the local hotel and stay with you until the morning.
+One of my surgical nurses who is intimately familiar with your surgical procedure will follow you from my office surgical facility to the local hotel and stay with you until the morning.
 She will be in touch with me during the night.
-I will see you at 8 am in the morning.s My nurse will then get you ready for the trip to your home.
+My nurse will then get you ready for the trip to your home.
 Your family can then pick you up at the hotel and take you home.
 This gives your family caretaker a chance to get some rest before you come home and my nurse will be taking care of you the first night after surgery when you will require the greatest amount of care.
 Patients love this arrangement and I believe that it results in you obtaining the best possible level of care after your surgery.

 In 2002, I began using a device called an On-Q pain pump.
 It basically looks like a drain, a small rubber reservoir that contained marcaine, a local anesthetic which is automatically pumped into the body through two thin tubes that enter the abdominal skin and lie inside you between the abdominal skin above and the abdominal wall below.
 A local anesthetic is medicine that numbs you, like what the dentist uses.
 It puts pain nerves in the wound to sleep, unlike narcotic pain medicine that works on your brain to block pain impulses from nerves in the wound from reaching your brain.
 Anesthetics like marcaine are not associated with nausea, vomiting and constipation the way narcotics are.
 So my patients had this little device with two tubes entering their skin delivering the marcaine and they were pretty comfortable.
 They didn’t need much pain medicine, not nearly as much as before when I didn’t use the pain pump.
 Four days after surgery, the patient or a family member would painlessly remove the tubes from the body (they slid out very easily).
 There does exist a risk that the catheter (tube) from the pain pump can get stuck in the wound and not slide out – if this should happen then the patient needs to be returned back to the operating room to remove the tube!

 In mid 2012 a revolutionary new drug hit the market.
 It is called Exparel.
 Exparel is basically marcaine.
 What’s so revolutionary about it?
 Marcaine lasts for about four to eight hours, not nearly long enough to give adequate postoperative pain relief.
-However, using cutting edge technology, a drug delivery system was created where the marcaine is slowly released over a period of about 72 – 96 hours.
-This dramatically extends the duration of action.
+However, using cutting edge technology, a drug delivery system was created where the marcaine is slowly released from microscopic “liposomes,” tiny granules containing molecules of the drug, over a period of about 72 – 96 hours.
+This dramatically extends the duration of action and relief of discomfort.
 Now it lasts about as long as when marcaine was used in the pain pump.
 The difference here is that the Exparel is injected like any local anesthetic directly into the surgical wound at surgery before the wounds are closed.
 There is no pump, there are no tubes.
 My patients are far more comfortable when they wake up from surgery after using Exparel then when I used the pain pump.
 They leave my surgical facility comfortable and have a very easy first night.
 I have also noticed that the amount of narcotic pain pills taken is significantly less than when I used the pain pump!
 It is not unusual for a patient to take no more than one or two pain pills after surgery!
 Want to buy some pain pumps?
 I have a whole bunch in my supply closet!

 The Way I Perform Abdominoplasties Now…